 The Church of Saint-Laurent dates from the 16th century and contains a mise au tombeau statue while the adjacent entrance tower and gateway once provided access to the abbey (part of the abbey remains but is part of a school and not open to the public).
 The Church of Saint-Hilaire, dominated by its substantial square tower, also dates from this era.

-A more recent addition to the town can be seen at the 19th century Town Hall in Place Saint-Pol.
+The more modern town then built up to the north and a more recent addition to the town can be seen at the 19th century Town Hall in Place Saint-Pol.

 The weekly market is held in the town centre in Nogent-le-Rotrou each Saturday, while various other events during the year include the annual medieval festival, held around Ascension weekend and a perfect time to visit the town if possible